 Assuming you receive 26 paychecks over the course of a year, you would need to save approximately $230.76 from each check to reach the $6,000 limit.
 For older savers looking to hit $7,000, you'll need to save $269.23.

 Investors who opt for a traditional IRA may soften the blow of those contributions, however.
 Depending on how much you earn and whether you have access to a workplace retirement plan, your contributions may be tax-deductible.
 For a single taxpayer in the 22% tax bracket, a $6,000 contribution could save you about $1,300 in federal taxes.
+That tax benefit will allow you to tuck that $1,300 away into your savings account.

 You could also take advantage of little windfalls over the year to lessen how much you need to put aside with each paycheck.
 If you receive a tax refund, for example, some experts also suggest using a portion of it to fund your IRA.
 Last year, the average refund was nearly $2,900.
 Applying that to your IRA could get you almost halfway to the annual limit.